-Taking into account the discussion at the end of Section \ref{section_mds} and Section \ref{section_parameters} we use dissimilarity (\ref{k_loc_kt}) with $S_1,S_2\in \{(1,0),(0,1)\}$.
+Considering the discussion at the end of Section \ref{section_mds} and Section \ref{section_parameters} we use dissimilarity (\ref{k_loc_kt}) with $S_1,S_2\in \{(1,0),(0,1)\}$.
 In our setting circles are labelled as $(1,0)$ and squares as $(0,1)$.
 Now if we fix $u = 0$, use (\ref{k_loc_kt}) to calculate the dissimilarity matrix $\Delta$ and use MDS, essentially, we will be in the space depicted top-right on Figure \ref{fig_k_trick}.
 Looking for two clusters with tclust, allowing groups with different sizes, we get the result depicted middle-right in Figure \ref{fig_k_trick}.
 We have captured the geometry of the clusters but the proportions of the class $S$ are not the best, as seen in row 1 columns 2 and 3 of Table \ref{table_k_trick} (ideally they should be close to 0.754).

-In order to gain diversity in what is referred as cluster 2 in Table \ref{table_k_trick} (in red in the plots), we vary the intensity $u$ of our local dissimilarity, with the other parameters set as indicated in Table \ref{table_k_trick}.
-We see that as we increase the intensity of the interactions we gain in heterogeneity in cluster 2, and both proportions come closer to the total proportion 0.754 (columns 2-3).
+To gain diversity in what is referred to as cluster 2 in Table \ref{table_k_trick} (in red in the plots), we vary the intensity $u$ of our local dissimilarity, with the other parameters set as indicated in Table \ref{table_k_trick}.
+We see that as we increase the intensity of the interactions we gain heterogeneity in cluster 2, and both proportions come closer to the total proportion 0.754 (columns 2-3).
 Again, this is achieved without destroying the geometry of the original classes after the MDS, as seen in the small variation of the average silhouette index in columns 4-5.

 We plot the best performance, given by $u = 0.98$, after MDS in bottom-left and in the original space in bottom-right of Figure \ref{fig_k_trick}.
-It is clear that we have been able to capture the geometry of the groups and to produce relatively fair clusters.
+Clearly, we have been able to capture the geometry of the groups and to produce relatively divers clusters.